ku-sldg/plih/_simple/5-Failure.md

 $$\frac{}{\typeof \ffalse = \tbool}\; [FalseT]$$

-Here we simply define axioms that give numbers, `true` and `false` their appropriate types.
-It is important that each `ABE` expression have exactly one type, thus there is preceisely one axiom for each value.
+Here we simply define axioms that give numbers, `true`, and `false` their appropriate types.
+It is important that each `ABE` expression have exactly one type, thus there is precisely one axiom for each value.

 Next we'll define types for numerical operations from `AE`: